Raphael Village FAQs

 Click here to review the Program Fee Schedule for The Guild.
 Please note that we accept both private pay and Medicaid payment options.

 Does The Guild accept Medicaid Waiver recipients?

-The Guild is a licensed Medicaid provider that accepts both NOW and Supports Waivers.
+The Guild is a licensed Medicaid provider that accepts the NOW, ROW and Supports Waivers.
 Oftentimes we have a waitlist for waiver recipients.
 Individuals interested in placing their name on our waitlist should contact the Enrollment Director at [email protected] or by calling 504-482-0058.

 When can we apply for The Guild?